-In Key Stage 2 we consider others at all times and observe the Lynch Hill School Code of Conduct.
+In Key Stage 1 and Reception we consider others at all times and observe the Lynch Hill School Code of Conduct.

+Children come to school to learn, they need help and support from their teacher, but to enable them to be successful they need to undertake and follow a code of conduct.

+The Pupil's Pledge

+- 1. We are kind to others - 2.
+We get on with our work quietly and sensibly - 3.
+We make our rooms pleasant places to be in - 4.
+We take pride in our work

-THE CURRICULUM
+THE CURRICULUM Reception and Key Stage 1 Year Groups

-THE KEY STAGE 2 YEAR GROUPS

-Y 3 7-8 years old

-Y 4 8-9 years old

-Y 5 9-10 years old

-Y 6 10-11 years old
+Reception 4-5 years old Yr 1 - 5-6 years old Yr 2 - 6-7 years old

-In every class, we aim to meet the individual needs of each child with a combination of group, individual and class teaching.
+In every class we aim to meet the individual needs of each child with a combination of individual, group and class teaching.
+In addition, pupils will be grouped by ability as it is our intention that every child achieves their full potential.
 Children will also receive curriculum support from a variety of teachers, both from within and outside the school.

-The teaching is based on the new National Primary Curriculum and current recommendations are followed for the Core subjects of Maths, English, Science & Computing.
-These are taught as separate subjects although they will be enhanced further through cross-curricular links.
-We recognise that the last academic year was seriously hindered and that there is a need to implement an effective recovery curriculum to ensure that children can catch up on missed learning but also recognise that, in order to do so, they need to have the correct mindset, therefore pupil wellbeing and building resilience will be central to all curriculum planning.
+We recognise that due to the pandemic there has been lost learning and that there is a need to ensure that children can catch up on missed learning but also recognise that in order to do so, they need to have the correct mindset, therefore pupil wellbeing and building resilience are central to all curriculum planning.

-Teaching for Maths Mastery:
+Teaching for Maths Mastery in KS1:

 At Lynch Hill, we constantly strive to enable all pupils to be the best they can be.
 This is achieved through rigorous monitoring and assessment of teaching and learning.
 Whilst Maths outcomes for pupils and results are favourable, we still need to maintain and improve.
 It was decided, after much consideration, that the next steps for Lynch Hill in maths was to adopt the excellent and well documented success of the Singapore style of teaching, in the form of teaching for maths mastery.
-This adopts strategies from Singapore maths and combines them with successful British teaching to achieve the best outcomes for our pupils.
+This adopts new strategies from Singapore maths and combines them with successful British teaching to achieve the best outcomes for our pupils.